QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 * Right-click on a folder <small>(for instance, on a mounted drive available to users over the network)</small>
 * Select properties then Security
 * Edit
-* Add or remove Security Groups or Users.
+* Add or remove Security Groups, OUs, or Users.
 You can also define the permissions for each group.

 ➡️ We usually allow access to security group instead of users
 </details>